Sourcing and Procurement’s Role in the Future of Healthcare

 This article was originally published by Healthcare Business Today.

-This ongoing revenue pressure and increased complexity magnify the need for bottom-line cost management and profit improvement across the healthcare industry.
+This ongoing revenue pressure and increased complexity magnify the need for bottom-line cost management and margin improvement across the healthcare industry.
 Many healthcare institutions are responding to the pressure by participating in buying programs that leverage scale to negotiate best-in-market pricing on the clinical supplies that directly impact patient outcomes.

 This strategy for managing clinical spending and streamlining suppliers is typically successful for healthcare facilities, which begs the question, why isn’t the same model as successful with non-clinical spend?
 While healthcare facilities benefit from a centralized, strategic buying approach for clinical expenditures, the industry is taxed by patient care, and lacks the category expertise to optimally manage non-clinical spending, or the goods and services a healthcare facility needs to continue business operations.